LLMQuant/.github/profile/README.md

 - 📊 **QuantPedia**: Leverage the power of LLMs to clean, preprocess, and analyze large datasets efficiently, extracting valuable insights.
 - 📝 **Quant Copilot**: Apply LLMs for various NLP tasks such as text generation, summarization, and translation within the financial domain.

-## Features
+## How it works

-- 📚 **Comprehensive Tutorials**: Step-by-step guides on implementing LLMs in various financial applications.
+- 📚 **Join**: Join the community and explore the latest AI use case in quantitative research with us, you will receive the event updates and access our best AI4Quant solutions.
-- 🛠️ **Tools and Resources**: Access to code repositories, datasets, and pre-trained models to accelerate your projects.
+- 🛠️ **Contribute**: You can contribute to our community by sharing your use case of AI in quantitative finance.
+We strongly appreciate the code contribution to our github project repositories.
-- 🧠 **Expert Insights**: Articles and analysis from industry experts on the latest trends and advancements in the field.
+- 🧠 **Apply**: Apply our best AI4Quant solutions in production environment, which are verified by experienced quantiative researchers and AI experts.
 - 🤝 **Community Support**: Join our community of like-minded professionals to share knowledge, ask questions, and collaborate on projects.

 ## Getting Started